 Backing up your WordPress website on Google Drive is important because it keeps a safe copy of your website.
 If something goes wrong, like a hacker messing things up or you accidentally delete something, you can easily fix it by restoring a backup.

 Think of it like having a spare key for your website.
 If the main key doesn’t work, you use the spare to get things back to normal.

 Putting your backup on Google Drive is smart because it means even if a hacker attacks your main website or your computer, your backup is safe on cloud storage.
 Plus, it won’t use up space on your WordPress hosting plan.

 Creating a Google account gives you 15GB of free space for backups and other files.
 If you need more space, you can get 100GB for just $1.99 per month.

 With that in mind, let’s see how you can back up your website to Google Drive.
 You can use the quick links below to navigate through the tutorial:

-How to Backup Your WordPress Site to Google Drive
+How to Back Up Your WordPress Site to Google Drive Automatically

 WordPress does not come with a built-in backup solution.
 However, there are several great WordPress backup plugins that make it easy to back up and restore your site.

-UpdraftPlus is the one of the best backup plugins for WordPress.
+UpdraftPlus is one of the best backup plugins for WordPress.
 This free plugin lets you create scheduled backups, so you can automatically back up your WordPress site to Google Drive.